Handrail

 A handrail is a rail that is designed to be grasped by the hand so as to provide safety or support.
 In Britain, handrails are referred to as banisters.
-Handrails are usually used to provide support for body or to hold clothings in a bathroom or similar areas.
-Handrails are commonly used while ascending or descending stairways and escalators in order to prevent injurious falls or to hold necessities.
+Handrails are commonly used while ascending or descending stairways and escalators in order to prevent injurious falls, and to provide bodily support in bathrooms or similar areas.
 Handrails are typically supported by balusters or attached to walls.

 Similar items not covered in this article include bathroom handrails—which help to prevent falls on slippery, wet floors—other grab bars, used, for instance, in ships' galleys, and barres, which serve as training aids for ballet dancers.
 Guard rails and balustrades line drop-offs and other dangerous areas, keeping people and vehicles out.

 British specifications

 British Standard and British Standard Code of Practice are harmonized to European Normal (EN) series.
 Handrail height is set between 0.9 and 1 m.

 US specifications

 Dimensions

 Various model codes—The International Code Council (ICC) and National Fire Protection Association (NFPA)—and accessibility standards—ANSI A117.1 and the Americans With Disabilities Act Standards for Accessible Design (ADASAD)—refer to handrail dimensions.
 Current versions of these codes and standards now agree that handrail is defined as either a circular cross section with an outside diameter of 1+1/4 in minimum and 2 in maximum or a non-circular cross section with a perimeter dimension of 4 in minimum and 6+1/4 in maximum and a cross section dimension of 2+1/4 in) maximum.
 In addition, the International Residential Code (IRC) includes a definition of a "Type II" handrail that allows for handrail with a perimeter dimension greater than 6+1/4 in.

 The IRC and residential portion of the 2009 IBC define Type II handrail as follows: